maryamm585/Personal-Library-Service/README.md

 ### Personal Library Service

-A Spring Boot application for managing a personal library with greeting and notification services.
+A Spring Boot service for managing a personal library with greeting and notification services.

 #### API Endpoints